-Eufinger discloses this limitation, alone or in view of Dean93 and Dean98.
+Eufinger discloses or renders obvious this limitation, alone or in combination with Dean93 and Dean98.
 Eufinger teaches that the actual and reference data models are "adapted on the video screen of the computer by interactive manipulation of the data to the special anatomical features of the patient."
-EX-1008 6:26-49.
-Eufinger's FIG. 6 shows that the interface 11 of the actual model 10 "has been displaced within the region of the exit 12a of the bone canal 12 and the undercut 13 into the volume of the reference model 14."
-EX-1008 6:9-24; 3:8-13.
+EX-1008 6:35-37.
+As an example, FIG. 6 shows that the interface 11 of the actual model 10 "has been displaced within the region of the exit 12a of the bone canal 12 and the undercut 13 into the volume of the reference model 14."
+EX-1008 6:14-24; 3:8-13.
 In other words, the reference model (template) has been deformed to match the bone canal exit and undercut (anatomical landmarks) identified on the actual model of the patient.
+EX-1003 ¶166.